Our team

 My lifelong love for the canoe has led me all over North America while competing and training at a national level.
 I have worked as a head paddling coach, at-risk youth climbing program coordinator and adaptive outdoor experience educator.

 I hold a French bilingual degree in Biology and Environmental Studies, and I’m passionate about sharing my knowledge of ecosystem function and conservation.
 With Fireside, I co-developed the curriculum for and led the pilot expeditions for World Bound Canada and World Bound Ecuador.
-I also acted as the Principal Instructor in Vancouver Outdoor School’s Upper Fieldschool during its first year, designing a climate change curriculum that checked off BC highschool requirements while being 100% outdoor and experiential.
+I also acted as the Principal Instructor in Vancouver Outdoor School’s Fieldschool during its first year, designing a climate change curriculum that checked off BC highschool requirements while being 100% outdoor and experiential.

 Carmen Chandler, Lead Expedition Guide